The Musicians' Company Archive Project

 On the sudden and unexpected death in 1909 of the Junior Warden, Rev’d Robert Henry Hadden, his 20 year old apprentice was ‘...turned over to Mr J C Collard’.
 The apprentice’s name was Adrian Boult, who in later years became one of Britain’s greatest and longest-lived conductors.

 At his death, JC Collard left the extremely generous sum of £8,500 to the Company, which was used to found the John Clementi Collard Fellowship – an award still made and greatly valued by its recipients today (a list of winners is given below).
-Collard’s name is also linked to a Life Fellowship, of which to date there have been only four recipients: Sir Edward Elgar, Dr Ralph Vaughan Williams, Dr Herbert Howells and Sir Peter Maxwell Davies (Click Here to see further detail on this rarely awarded honour).
+Collard’s name is also linked to a Life Fellowship, of which to date there have been only five recipients: Sir Edward Elgar, Dr Ralph Vaughan Williams, Dr Herbert Howells, Sir Peter Maxwell Davies and Sir James MacMillan (Click Here to see further detail on this rarely awarded honour).
 In addition to this generosity, Collard also gave the Company the fine silver Treasurer’s Cup in remembrance of his, and other members of his family’s, holding that office at various times from 1838.

 In October 1911 Cecil Collard, JC Collard’s brother, presented back to the Company the silver snuff box given to his great uncle Frederick William in 1834 – a treasure which is still owned and greatly valued by the Musicians’ Company today.